SUNARAM74/Quotes-API/README.md

-this is second init project was created to local system.
+this is second init project was created to my local system. this project was basically showing some quotes when you clicking the button    ...